Don't let dialysis prevent a summer getaway. Find DaVita® centers in these hot summer destinations.

 Although most of Panama City Beach’s activities are centered around water, there are many sites in Panama City that view water as a dangerous hazard: the golf courses!

-The Bay Point Marriott Golf Resort and Spa features two 18-hole courses: the Meadows Course (1-800-874-4025) and The Nicklaus Course, designed by Nicklaus Design, a firm headed by legendary golfer Jack Nicklaus.
-The Marriott offers golf specials that include a stay at the resort, a round of golf at one or both courses, and a lunch at the clubhouse.
+The two 18-hole courses at Bay Point are the Meadows Course (1-800-874-4025) and The Nicklaus Course, designed by Nicklaus Design, a firm headed by legendary golfer Jack Nicklaus.
+The resort offers golf specials that include a stay at the resort, a round of golf at one or both courses, and a lunch at the clubhouse.

 The Hombre Golf Club (850-234-3673) has the Good, the Bad and the Ugly courses, which feature water in 21 of the 27 holes.
 And if you need to brush up on your game, Hombre has a golf academy that offers clinics ranging from half a day to five days.

 Panama City Beach and its surrounding areas have a wealth of shopping and entertainment opportunities.
-Pier Park is a premier open air mall that features restaurants, a 16 screen movie theater (850-233-4835) and a variety of retailers such as Target, Old Navy and Dillard’s.
+Pier Park is a premier open air mall that features restaurants, a 16 screen movie theater (850-233-4835) and a variety of retailers.

 The Coconut Creek Family Fun Park (850-234-2625) is a fun place for both kids and adults.
 See if you can find your way out of the Gran Maze, a giant labyrinth the size of a football field.
 Coconut Creek has two 18-hole miniature golf courses, which adds up to hours of fun for you and the kids.